 Required Education, Knowledge, Skills, Abilities:

-Knowledge of student learning and operational assessment processes and procedures.
+Knowledge of student learning theory assessment processes and procedures.

 Demonstrated ability to think critically and proactively problem-solve.

-Knowledge of and a professional commitment to student development and effective higher education administration practices.
+Knowledge of and a professional commitment to student learning and effective higher education administration practices.

 Responsible for own work.